 from his political committee, Friends of Ron DeSantis, to county school board candidates he backed this year, and also candidates he backed this year, and also is paying for mailers in their races.

-At least three mailers paid for by Friends of Ron DeSantis have gone out to help his endorsed school board candi-dates in some counties.
-They encourage voters to "stand with Governor DeSantis on August 23rd.
+At least three mailers paid for by Friends of Ron DeSantis have gone out to help his endorsed school board candidates in some counties.
+They encourage street its firmed with Carrier Places. voters to "stand with Governor DeSantis on August 23rd.

-DeSantis also toured the state to support school board candidates, with ral-lies in Mīami, Jacksonville, Sarasota lies in Miami, Jacksonville, Sarasota and Ormond Beach.
+DeSantis also toured the state to support school board candidates, with ral-lies in Miami, Jacksonville, Sarasota lies in Miami, Jacksonville, Sarasota and Ormond Beach.
 Florida school board races aren't typ-ical primaries because they technically are nonpartisan.
 A candidate's party af-filiation doesn't even appear on the ballot.
 The 30 school board candidates De-Santis is backing are conservatives who, in many cases, are running against more liberal opponents.
 DeSantis' in-volvement could boost GOP turnout in the primary, which many voters over-look.
 Turnout is typically between 20% in sc ols.

 Unlike Trump's efforts to reshape the GOP, DeSantis' focus on school board contests is more about pushing his concontests is more about pushing his con-servative education agenda, which has included legislation limiting how race, gender and s' cual orientation are dis-cussed in sc' ols.

-"I think ' ' ' ' www ays to look at it," said ' ' University political scripture.
-Soor Frank Orlando 'One case of a possible 2024 run, especially if he runs up against President Trump."
-Orlando added: "The other way to look at it is that he has genuine convictions about the education reforms that he has pushed beyond just electoral posturing, if this is the case, then there's no better way to do that than on the local level."
+"I think "two ways to look at it," said "University political "Service Manda "One Service Adapta" ("One case of a possible 2024 run, especially if he runs up against President Trump."
+Orlando added: "The other way to

-"two ways to look at
+"wo ways to look at

 the University political

 sor Frank Orlando, "One

-as strategic angle of investing
+strategic angle of investing

 that will be beholden to him in